 \paragraph{SITCOM~\citep{alkhouri2025sitcom}.} SITCOM is included as an additional diffusion-based baseline in the expanded evaluation.
 We use its recommended 50 outer diffusion steps with 10 inner optimization steps.
 The learning rate of the inner optimization is set to 0.02 for the LACT and SVCT tasks, and to 0.004 for the MRI tasks.

-\paragraph{Controlled Comparison: DiffPIR~\cite{zhu2023denoising} vs. DC-PnPDP (Ours).} To rigorously isolate the contribution of our proposed modules, we formulate the comparison between DiffPIR~\citep{zhu2023denoising} and DC-PnP as a controlled ablation.
-These two methods are implemented under a strictly unified optimization interface and hyperparameter setting, with the following key points: \begin{itemize} \item \textbf{Formulation:} DiffPIR can be regarded as a standard \textbf{PnP-HQS} solver, while our DC-PnP is a \textbf{PnP-ADMM} solver. \item \textbf{Data Consistency (DC):} Both methods use the exact same Conjugate Gradient (CG) solver for the data-consistency sub-problem ($\min_\mathbf{x} \|\mathbf{y}-\mathbf{A}\mathbf{x}\|^2 + \rho\|\mathbf{x}-\mathbf{v}\|^2$). \begin{itemize} \item For \textbf{Sparse-View (SVCT)}, we set CG iterations = 20. \item For \textbf{Limited-Angle (LACT)}, we set CG iterations = 100 and the proximal penalty parameter $\rho = 1 \times 10^{-5}\times \frac{1}{\sigma_t^2}$. \end{itemize} \item \textbf{Key Difference:} Under this strictly controlled setting, the performance gap is exclusively attributed to two factors: (1) the update of the dual variable $\mathbf{u}$ (present in ours, absent in DiffPIR), and (2) the noise injection strategy (Spectral Homogenization in ours vs. standard DDIM-style AWGN in DiffPIR). \end{itemize} DC-PnPDP inherits the optimized DiffPIR data-consistency hyperparameters in this controlled comparison and only adds the dual-coupling and SH modules.
+\paragraph{Controlled Comparison: DiffPIR~\cite{zhu2023denoising} vs. DC-PnPDP (Ours).} To rigorously isolate the contribution of our proposed modules, we formulate the comparison between DiffPIR~\citep{zhu2023denoising} and DC-PnPDP as a controlled ablation.
+These two methods are implemented under a strictly unified optimization interface and hyperparameter setting, with the following key points: \begin{itemize} \item \textbf{Formulation:} DiffPIR can be regarded as a standard \textbf{PnP-HQS} solver, while our DC-PnPDP is a \textbf{PnP-ADMM} solver. \item \textbf{Data Consistency (DC):} Both methods use the exact same Conjugate Gradient (CG) solver for the data-consistency sub-problem ($\min_\mathbf{x} \|\mathbf{y}-\mathbf{A}\mathbf{x}\|^2 + \rho\|\mathbf{x}-\mathbf{v}\|^2$). \begin{itemize} \item For \textbf{Sparse-View (SVCT)}, we set CG iterations = 20. \item For \textbf{Limited-Angle (LACT)}, we set CG iterations = 100 and the proximal penalty parameter $\rho = 1 \times 10^{-5}\times \frac{1}{\sigma_t^2}$. \end{itemize} \item \textbf{Key Difference:} Under this strictly controlled setting, the performance gap is exclusively attributed to two factors: (1) the update of the dual variable $\mathbf{u}$ (present in ours, absent in DiffPIR), and (2) the noise injection strategy (Spectral Homogenization in ours vs. standard DDIM-style AWGN in DiffPIR). \end{itemize} DC-PnPDP inherits the optimized DiffPIR data-consistency hyperparameters in this controlled comparison and only adds the dual-coupling and SH modules.
 The DiffPIR comparison is implemented through a PnP-HQS proximal data-consistency step.
 For single-coil MRI, this subproblem has a closed-form solution; for CT, it is solved by CG.
 This differs from implementations that use a single gradient step per diffusion iteration and therefore require substantially larger step counts to obtain comparable data-consistency optimization depth.